hueper/angularslice/README.md

 This is far from ideal so we will revisit this setup in the future.

+## Instructions

+ - Work in the app folder
+ - Run `gulp serve` to start the watcher

 ## Updating Microsites

 * The microsite base template is located in the `master` branch, any changes made to master should be rebased into a microsite.